stcorp/procsim/README.md

 The scenarios are described in JSON configuration files.
 C-style comments and trailing comma's at the end of lists and objects are allowed.
 Date/time points should be specified as strings in ISO format, such as `"2021-02-01T00:24:32.000Z"`.
 Time periods, such as the slice period, are in seconds with type float.

 A configuration file can contain one or multiple scenarios.
-The scenario is selected by automatically using the combination of task file name (i.e. the name of the executable called by the PF) and the JobOrder contents, or manually using an additonal command line parameter.
+The scenario is selected by automatically using the combination of task file name (i.e. the name of the executable called by the PF) and the JobOrder contents, or manually using an additional command line parameter.

 The configuration file is structured as following:
 ```